harshavitorawala/Education-Initatives/task1/Creational Design Pattern/BuilderPattern/README.md

 - **MealBuilder**: The interface that defines the steps required to build the meal.
 - **IndianMealBuilder**: Implements `MealBuilder` and prompts the user to customize the meal.
 - **MealDirector**: Coordinates the building of the meal by calling the steps in sequence.
-- **BuilderPatternRestaurantApp**: The main application class that runs the program, interacts with the user, and creates meals.
+- **MainClass**: The main application class that runs the program, interacts with the user, and creates meals.

 ## Setup Instructions